 Land use decisions in California are affected by legal regulations and land values.
 The land use and municipal law practice at Berliner Cohen consists of experienced transactional attorneys, litigators, and regulatory specialists with extensive experience in all phases of land use and municipal law.

 The group’s attorneys bring a unique perspective that can greatly assist our clients.
 The practice is evenly split between public and private representation in permitting, administrative actions, regulatory advocacy and litigation.
-We find it extremely helpful to be able to explain to public entities on the one hand, and to private parties on the other, how the “other side” would analyze an issue and how they are likely to react.
-Without compromising the Firm’s representation or demonizing the other party, the group’s attorneys can effectively represent clients on the public or private side of these matters.
+We find it extremely helpful to be able to explain to public entities on the one hand, and to private parties on the other.
+The group’s attorneys can effectively represent clients on the public or private side of these matters.

 Berliner Cohen’s land use and municipal law practice is committed to developing practical and cost-effective solutions for our clients, which include Fortune 500 companies, regional and local businesses, municipalities, governmental agencies, corporations, partnerships and individuals.

 Municipal and government agencies require specialized legal expertise to implement and comply with their unique mandates.
 Berliner Cohen has served as City Attorney and as special and general counsel to various government agencies.
 The group’s legal experience in public and municipal law continues to be an important resource to many government agencies in Northern California.

 The land use practice also has a strong emphasis in local and state permitting requirements and has litigated numerous land use, environmental, and condemnation cases.
 Berliner Cohen’s attorneys provide representation and advice in a variety of areas, including:

 Our attorneys have considerable experience in land use and regulatory approvals before local governments and have public policy experience in the whole system approach to green building, solid waste and wastewater regulation and disposal, alternative transportation technology, and climate change policy.